 Over the next few days, the extent of the disaster became clear.
-On Thursday, December 10, club president Agustin Merino confirmed the worst: “None of the players stayed in Pucallpa,” he said.
+On 10 December, club president Agustin Merino confirmed the worst: “None of the players stayed in Pucallpa,” he said.
 “All of them were on the plane.”
 If someone had survived from that team, anyone, the people would have had something to cling onto, a sign of hope that they could bounce back the way Manchester United had after the Munich Air Disaster in 1958.
-Instead they were left with football’s version of Atlantis; an entire team disappearing into the depths of the ocean in a moment.
+Instead, they were left with football’s version of Atlantis; an entire team disappearing into the depths of the ocean in a moment.

 If you think the behaviour by the Peruvian Navy throughout this entire episode had been suspicious and borderline sinister, you would be correct.
 However, it’s important to know the context of the social and political situation in Peru at the time.